-THE GOLDEN HISTORY MUSEUM
+THE GOLDEN HISTORY MUSEUM & PARK

-CLEAR CREEK HISTORY PARK
+GOLDEN HISTORY PARK

 ROCKY MOUNTAIN QUILT MUSEUM

-The Rocky Mountain Quilt Museum gives visitors the chance to explore the scope of quilting, from bed coverings of the 1800’s to contemporary art pieces.
+The Rocky Mountain Quilt Museum gives visitors the chance to explore the scope of quilting, from bed coverings of the 1800s to contemporary art pieces.
 The museum hosts quarterly exhibits, tailored tours, and programs for adults and youth.
 For the researcher and quilt enthusiast, the Sandra Dallas Library contains over 6,000 volumes featuring out-of-print literature, technique resources, historic patterns and research documents.
 Since 1990, the museum has served as a trusted repository for treasured family heirlooms, historically significant quilts and cutting-edge contemporary quilts.

-Moon rocks, gems of the Colorado Rockies, crystals, and fossils from all over the world are always on exhibit at the Colorado School of Mines Geology Museum.
+Moon rocks, gems of the Colorado Rockies, crystals, and fossils from all over the world are always on exhibit at the Mines Museum.
 The museum serves as the state repository for Colorado’s mineral heritage and promotes its importance and understanding to the university community and the public.
 Today it hosts more than 50,000 minerals, fossils, gemstones, and artifacts.
 Currently the Miss Colorado Crown is on loan to the museum, the only tiara among all the pageant crowns that is composed entirely of natural gemstones.
 Admission is Free!